Matmon/wordpress-seo-locations/README.md

 >While we could have easily passed the location's address into the Static Maps URL, we recognized that our future plans of implementing embeded JavaScript maps would require a latitude & longitude.
 Since calls to the geocoding service only happen when you "Post" or "Update" a location, unless you are doing something fishy, it's highly unlikely you will exceed usage limits.

+##Contributors

+This plugin was developed by:

+- @smelimberg, Software Developer for [Matmon Internet Inc.](http://www.matmon.com).

 ##License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.